Student Conduct Code

 Reporting a Violation

-If you believe you are a victim of hazing or know of instances of hazing, you should report this information to the Associate Vice President and Dean of Students (UC 5th Floor).
-The staff will connect student who may be victims with appropriate support resources.
-To learn more about hazing please refer to www.stophazing.org.
+If you believe you are a victim of hazing or know of instances of hazing involving USF students, you should report this information to the Hazing Incident Reporting Form.
+Once submitted, appropriate staff members will contact those who may be victims and connect them with appropriate resources before a formal inquiry is launched.

 University Action

-Should the University become aware of hazing by a student organization or any of its members, the University may immediately suspend the organization or group pending an investigation into the allegations.
+Should the University (faculty, staff, librarians, personnel) become aware of hazing by a student group or any of its members, the University may immediately suspend the organization or group pending an investigation into the allegations.
 Allegations of hazing are resolved in accordance with the Student Conduct process.
 Students and/or student organizations found responsible for violating the Hazing Policy are subject to the full range of disciplinary sanctions.
-For more information, please refer to the Student Conduct System.
+For more information, please refer to the Fogcutter Student Handbook, Student Conduct Policies and Procedures.